Locally Purified Density Operators for Symmetry-Protected Topological Phases in Mixed States: Generalization to systems

 On the other hand, the graphical representation of the weak symmetry $U(g)$ on an LPDO is

 where $M(g)$ is an additional unitary operator acting on the Kraus index.
 Similar to the $(1+1)D$ case, due to the nontrivial $M(g)$ action on the Kraus index, the density matrix $\rho$ is not invariant if we apply a weak symmetry on one side of the density matrix, while $\rho$ is invariant only if we apply weak symmetry operators on both sides of the density matrix, meaning that $M(g)^{\dag}M(g) = I$ forms a unitary representation.
-Furthermore, strong and weak injectivity conditions can jointly promise that $V(g)$ is unique (up to a phase) for a given $U(g)$, although maybe $M(g)$ is not, through an argument identical to the $(1+1)D$ case.
+Furthermore, strong and weak single-blocked MPO-injectivity conditions together guarantee that $V(g)$ is unique (up to a phase) for a given $U(g)$ with the constraints $P^{p, a} V(g)=V(g)$ and $P^{p, p^{\prime}} V(g)\otimes V(g)^*=V(g)\otimes V(g)^*$ although maybe $M(g)$ is not, through an argument analogous to the $(1+1)D$ case.